Licensed behavior analyst: Certification

-BACB offers a technical certificate in behavior analysis.
+The BACB and QABA offers a technical certificate in behavior analysis.
 This certification is internationally recognized.
 This certification states the level of training and requires an exam to show a minimum level of competence to call oneself a board certified behavior analyst (BCBA).
 Certification came about because of many ethical issues with behavioral interventions being delivered including the use of aversive and humiliating treatments in the name of behavior modification.
-As of 2001, the American Board of Behavioral Psychology offered a diplomate (post Ph.D. and licensed certification) in behavioral psychology.
+As of 2001, the American Board of Behavioral Psychology offered a diplomate (post PhD and licensed certification) in behavioral psychology.

 The meaning of certification

-BACB and the Qualified Applied Behavior Analysis Credentialing Board (QABA) are private organizations without governmental powers to regulate behavior analytic practice.
+BACB and the QABA are private organizations without governmental powers to regulate behavior analytic practice.
 While the BACB and QABA certifications mean that candidates have satisfied entry-level requirements in behavior analytic training, certificants may require a government license for independent practice when treating behavioral health or medical problems.
 Licensed certificants must operate within the scope of their license and must practice within their areas of expertise.
 Where the government regulates behavior analytic services unlicensed certificants must be supervised by a licensed professional and operate within the scope of their supervisor's license when treating disorders.
 Unlicensed certificants who provide behavior analytic training for educational or optimal performance purposes do not require licensed supervision.
 Where the government does not regulate the treatment of medical or psychological disorders certificants should practice in accord with the laws of their state, province, or country.
 All certificants must practice within their personal areas of expertise.